emacs-eclim/emacs-eclim/CONTRIBUTING.md

 project.
 Install all dependencies with `cask install` and use `cask exec ert-runner` to run all tests with the apropriate development dependencies.

-Before submitting a pull request, ensure that `cask exec make lint` does not report any errors.
+Before submitting a pull request, ensure that `make lint` does not report any errors.